jmarca/makedir/README.md

     };
     makedir.makedir(p,doSomethingToPath(p));

+# Testing

+To run the tests, clone the repository, then:

+     npm install
+     npm test

+or

+     mocha test

+I just revised my tests to use mocha, and now I actually clean up the mess of temp directories.

+If you want to prove to yourself that the tests are creating directories, go into the tests and delete or comment out the "after" bit that clean up the temp directories.

 # Copyright

-Copyright (c) 2012 James E. Marca, using the MIT licence.
+Copyright (c) 2012-2014 James E. Marca, using the MIT licence.